UDOOboard/Vision-Docs/docs/04_Operating_Systems/05_LibreELEC_with_CEC_support.md

 LibreELEC is the best choice if you want to build your own set-top box device to connect to your TV.

-In this page we release a LibreELEC image that include the [CEC](!Hardware_&_Accessories/CEC-HDMI) and [IR](!Hardware_&_Accessories/Consumer_IR) support for the UDOO Vision to exploit all the functionalities of the board as an HTPC.

-<span class="label label-warning">Heads up!</span> At least the version *1.06* of the UEFI/BIOS firmware of the UDOO Vision need to be installed to make the CEC and IR work properly.
-Visit the [UEFI Update](!Advanced_Topics/UEFI_update) section to know how to update your board.
-<span class="label label-warning">Heads up!</span> Enable IR functionality from the Setup Utility Menu of the [UEFI/BIOS Firmware](!Hardware_Reference/UEFI_Firmware)

-The functionality is provided by a patched version of LibCEC.
-The Remote Control input activation is automatic and should work out-of-the-box.

 ## Download the image

 ### Stable Version